ajs-voices/clandestine-providence-ascendant-1/manuscript/063-moonlight-battle.md

 I wasn't shy but I stepped up next to Paul and spoke clearly if not overly loud.
 "Paul Shaffer I challenge you for leadership of your pack."

 I saw James smile from behind his glass of beer.
 I heard the normal taunts from around the room, "Pretty boy's got balls."
 "This should be easy, Paul's got him by shear muscle alone."
-But I heard one voice stand out among the crowed, Elena laughed, "You haven't seen the pretty boy fight yet, have you."
+But I heard one voice stand out among the crowd, Elena laughed, "You haven't seen the pretty boy fight yet, have you."
 She was mocking them and it made me smile.

 James stepped up.
 "Paul?"